-To meet Pelham's provision target for soccer fields, it is recommended that the Town
+To meet Pelham's provision target for soccer fields, it is recommended that the Town employ a variety of strategies including field upgrades and conversions to increase capacity, formalizing agreements with schools for community access, and developing additional fields in future park sites.

-- #13 Employ a variety of strategies to address current and future needs for community soccer fields, including: - a. working with rectangular field users to ensure optimal access to existing fields, coupled with appropriate maintenance practices to support usage levels; - b. formalizing agreements to continue to use soccer fields at Glynn A. Green PS and expanding these agreements to appropriate fields at other school locations, such as E. L. Crossley Secondary School; - c. converting the softball diamond at Harold Black Park to a lit full size soccer field; - d. creating another lit full size soccer field at Centennial Park (as outlined in the 2003 park master plan); - e. designing new mini fields into new neighbourhood parks, where appropriate; and - f. seeking to secure a future community park site to serve long-term needs, capable of accommodating 2 or more soccer fields and other needed recreational amenities.
+- #13 Employ a variety of strategies to address current and future needs for community soccer fields, including: - a. working with rectangular field users to ensure optimal access to existing fields, coupled with appropriate maintenance practices to support usage levels; - b. formalizing agreements to continue to use soccer fields at Glynn A. Green PS and expanding these agreements to appropriate fields at other school locations, such as E. L. Crossley Secondary School; - c. creating another lit full size soccer field at Centennial Park (as outlined in the 2003 park master plan); - d. consider site/drainage improvements to Harold Black Park to allow for one or two full size fields, including the possibility of converting the softball diamond to a lit full size soccer field; - e. designing new mini fields into new neighbourhood parks, where appropriate; and f. seeking to secure a future community park site to serve long-term needs, capable of accommodating 2 or more soccer fields and other needed recreational amenities.